 You may feel hesitant to eat it and wonder why we make rice moldy on purpose.
 But you have most likely eaten it already!

-Koji has been the key ingredient to make miso, soy sauce, sake, mirin, rice vinegar, amazake, shochu, and shio koji.
+Koji has been the key ingredient in making miso, soy sauce, sake, mirin, rice vinegar, amazake, shochu, and shio koji.
 It’s a live food that is rich in enzymes that break down starches and proteins in food into sugars and amino acids.

 You can use shio koji to marinate meats, make pickles, flavor your vegetables or use it as a salt substitute.
 In a recipe that calls for one teaspoon of salt, you can substitute with 2 teaspoons of shio-koji.
 Shio-koji is really versatile and can be used in any kind of cooking (See Shio Koji recipes)!

 Benefits of Shio Koji

-Because it is a fermented ingredient, shio koji is known for its many health benefits, which includes (source):
+Because it is a fermented ingredient, shio koji is known for its many health benefits, which include (source):

 - A natural pro-biotic seasoning